haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/source_code_organisation.md

 #### `cns/` directory

-Contains cns scripts related to the module : `*.cns`
+Contains CNS scripts related to the module: `*.cns`

 #### python3 scripts `*.py`

-Holds the module classes, methods and functions related to the logic for the computation.
+Holds the module classes, methods, and functions related to the logic for the computation.

 ### Tests